-The documentation for deploy states "The Deploy feature only works on binary compatible changes" but what, exactly, does that mean?
+The documentation for Live Update states "The Live Update feature only works on binary compatible changes" but what, exactly, does that mean?

 General Application Structure